kahypar/mt-kahypar/README.md

 To compare us against different sequential hypergraph partitioner, we use a benchmark set consisting of 488 hypergraphs (see [Benchmark Statistics][SetA]).
 In the figures, we compare Mt-KaHyPar with the sequential hypergraph partitioners
 PaToH 3.3 in quality (PaToH-Q), default (PaToH-D) and speed mode (PaToH-S), the recursive bisection variant (hMETIS-R) of hMETIS 2.0 and
 KaHyPar-CA (similiar algorithmic components as Mt-KaHyPar) and KaHyPar-HFC (extends KaHyPar-CA with flow-based refinement) of the
 [KaHyPar](https://kahypar.org/) framework.
-On same benchmark set on which we performed our scalability experiments with 94 large hypergraph (see [Benchmark Statistics][SetB]), we compare us against the distributed hypergraph partitioner Zoltan 3.83 and the default mode of PaToH 3.3.
+On the same benchmark set on which we performed our scalability experiments with 94 large hypergraph (see [Benchmark Statistics][SetB]), we compare us against the distributed hypergraph partitioner Zoltan 3.83 and the default mode of PaToH 3.3.

 Note that increasing number of threads does not negatively affect solution quality of Mt-KaHyPar.